- 📖 Geeky Medics OSCE Book

 Table of Contents

 Subcutaneous (SC) injections pierce the epidermis and dermis of the skin to deliver medication to the subcutaneous layer.
 It is a common route of delivery for medications such as insulin and low molecular weight heparin (LMWH).
-This guide discusses how to perform subcutaneous injection in an artificial OSCE setting and should not be used as a guide to administering injections to actual patients without first consulting your local medical school or hospital guidelines and undertaking the necessary training.
-Check out the subcutaneous (SC) injection OSCE mark scheme here.
+This subcutaneous injection guide provides a step-by-step approach to performing a subcutaneous injection in an OSCE setting, with an included video demonstration.
+This should not be used as a guide to administering injections to actual patients without first consulting your local medical school or hospital guidelines and undertaking the necessary training.

 - Equipment tray

 - Syringe (the smallest syringe that will accommodate the medication volume)